fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 * Provide short description and location of your video
 * Submit your video here: <a href = "https://bit.ly/fluxart-submit-video-mandala">https://bit.ly/fluxart-submit-video-mandala</a>

 “<i>There are many ways of understanding what reality is and some ways of experiencing the Universe have the potential to open up both more aliveness and more peace.
-Experiencing yourself as an intrinsic part of the unfolding Universe, and feeling the benevolence and beauty in that unfolding, is a way of feeling nourished and supported, while also expanding your remit of care towards the worlds and others.” </i> – Rosa Lewis
+Experiencing yourself as an intrinsic part of the unfolding Universe, and feeling the benevolence and beauty in that unfolding, is a way of feeling nourished and supported, while also expanding your remit of care towards the worlds and others.” </i> – <a href="https://fluxnetart.github.io/Rosa/">Rosa Lewis</a>

 <h4>Reflection Exercise</h4>